AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Top Parent Name </td>
-   <td> <p>This field allows you to identify data about a top-level group and its subgroups in a View for a list or report.</p> <p>You can also do this using the Top Parent ID field.</p> </td>
+   <td> <p>This field allows you to identify data about a top-level group and its subgroups in a [!UICONTROL View] for a list or report.</p> <p>You can also do this using the [!UICONTROL Top Parent ID] field.</p> </td>
   </tr>
   <tr>
    <td>Total Hours</td>
-   <td> <p>In a project report, this field displays the rounded sum of all hours on the project, the last time the project finances were calculated.
-Actual Hours reflect the exact hours logged on the project.
+   <td> <p>In a [!UICONTROL project report], this field displays the rounded sum of all hours on the project, the last time the project finances were calculated. [!UICONTROL Actual Hours] reflect the exact hours logged on the project.
 Typically, the Actual Hours should match the Total Hours.
 If the Total Hours appears significantly different than the Actual Hours field, you must Recalculate Finances on the project.</p> <p>For more information about recalculating project finances, see the article <a href="../../../manage-work/projects/project-finances/recalculate-project-finances.md" class="MCXref xref">Recalculate project finances</a>.</p> <p>In a timesheet Standard view, this field refers to the total hours logged for items for the dates displayed on a timesheet.
-The Total Hours field for timesheets in this built-in view references the "hoursDuration" field which dynamically calculates the difference in hours between the timesheet Start and End dates.
-This is used to display the Total Hours column in red if the user logs more time than the available hours in the timesheet's time frame.
+The [!UICONTROL Total Hours] field for timesheets in this built-in view references the "hoursDuration" field which dynamically calculates the difference in hours between the timesheet Start and End dates.
+This is used to display the [!UICONTROL Total Hours] column in red if the user logs more time than the available hours in the timesheet's time frame.
 For more information, see <a href="../../../timesheets/create-and-manage-timesheets/view-total-hours-timesheets.md" class="MCXref xref">View total hours on the timesheet</a>. </p> </td>
   </tr>
   <tr>
    <td>Tracking Mode</td>